Today, we will answer the question – when is hacking illegal and legal?

 Types Of Illegal Hacking

-Black hat or illegal hackers gain unauthorized access to computers and networks to steal sensitive data and information, hold computers hostage, destroy files, or blackmail their victims using various tools and techniques not limited to the common types listed below.
+Black hat or illegal hackers gain unauthorized access to computers and networks to steal sensitive data and information, hold computers hostage, destroy files, or blackmail their victims using various tools and techniques not limited to the standard types listed below.

 1. Phishing